ga4gh/ga4gh-schemas/doc/source/schemas/genotypephenotypemethods.rst

 .. avro:record:: DTO

   :field properties:
-    A property key `_class` is reserved to indicate the destination type if necessary
+    A property key `_class` is reserved to indicate the destination type if necessay
   :type properties: map<array<string|org.ga4gh.models.ExternalIdentifier|org.ga4gh.models.OntologyTerm>>

   Describe a Lightweight Data Transfer Object that can represent `any` Entity